gaoxincheng/docs/README.md

-### Be grateful for everything, be brave to be yourself and time will tell you why.
+### Be grateful for everything, be brave to be yourself and time will tell you why...